History of Pat Tillman in Timeline

 Boots on the Ground by Dusk: My Tribute to Pat Tillman

-On July 14, 2008, the House Committee on Oversight and Government Reform released a report titled "Misleading Information from the Battlefield: The Tillman and Lynch Episodes", stating their investigation was hindered by a lack of recall among senior officials.
+On July 14, 2008, the House Committee on Oversight and Government Reform released a proposed report titled "Misleading Information from the Battlefield: The Tillman and Lynch Episodes", stating that their investigation was frustrated by a near universal lack of recall among senior officials.

-In September 2008, Rory Fanning began his "Walk for Pat", a walk across the United States to raise money and awareness for the Pat Tillman Foundation.
-The goal was to raise $3.6 million.
+In September 2008, Rory Fanning began his "Walk for Pat", walking across the United States to raise money and awareness for the Pat Tillman Foundation.

 2009: Two books about Tillman published

-In 2009, two books about Tillman were published.
-Jon Krakauer's "Where Men Win Glory: The Odyssey of Pat Tillman" was published on September 15.
+In 2009, two books about Tillman were published, including "Where Men Win Glory: The Odyssey of Pat Tillman" by Jon Krakauer.

 Where Men Win Glory: The Odyssey of Pat Tillman